 We have been meeting for a year now, and during that time we have engaged 15 area companies in monthly meetings, conducted a 1/2-day seminar, and arranged a week-long Lean Leader certification training (details available here).

 The regular meetings have provided a forum for networking and have resulted in the partnering of businesses with locally available (low-cost) resources.
 We have identified needs of local businesses and created two events to fill some of those needs.

 The Consortium requires no dues, only cost recovery from trainings delivered.
 Alex Campbell can be reached at firstname.lastname@example.org, and he will add you to the mailing list for this group.
 Also, bookmark this page and visit frequently for updates as we will include articles, suggested learning resources, and mini-trainings on this blog on a regular basis.
-The Consortium is supported administratively (and otherwise) by The Partnership for Economic Development in Douglas County.
+The Consortium is supported administratively (and otherwise) by The Partnership for Economic Development in Douglas County and OMEP.